zagui440s/personalCP/8-Full-Stack-Dep/day2/deployment.md

 6. Download the PEM certificate
 7. Launch the instance

-**Keep your PEM certificate secure, as it provides access to your EC2 instance**
+**Keep your PEM certificate secure, as it provides access to your EC2 instance!**

 ## 4. Connecting to EC2 Instance via SSH